Only a Mountain

-Only a Mountain is the third studio album from contemporary Christian singer Jason Castro.
-It was released on January 15, 2013 via Word Records, and was the first record with that label alone without co-label partner Atlantic Records in tow.
+Only a Mountain is the third studio album from American contemporary Christian singer Jason Castro.
+It was released on January 15, 2013, by Word Records, and was the first record with that label alone without co-label partner Atlantic Records in tow.
 The album has already garnered acclaim from the critics and has already achieved success from the lead single "Only a Mountain" on the charts.

 Critical response

 AllMusic's Matt Collar gave the album a three-and-a-half-out-of-five-stars, exclaiming that "Only a Mountain is a solid album that leaves you with the impression that Castro is more directly in command of his life, his career, and his music."
 At CCM Magazine, Grace S. Aspinwall gave the album a three-out-of-five-stars, calling this "a good project with many cheerful moments."
 April Covington of Christian Music Review gave the album a four-star-out-of-five, and found that "Jason Castro’s Only a Mountain album has you reminiscing over the time you truly fell in love with Christ, and the refreshing feeling of your worries and burdens being lifted.
 He carries a strong message with his folk-pop, coffee house style that made him famous on American Idol."
 Plus, Covington wrote that "his music will invoke powerful emotions in his listeners.
 You almost feel like he is speaking to you in an intimate way.
 At the same time, his poppy songs will have you signing and humming his lyrics all day."
 Cross Rhythms' Stephen Curry affirmed that "All the songs here show a positive faith in God who can tackle any problem", which he rated the album six-stars-out-of-ten, and called the effort "a thoughtful and well produced pop album though in places it struggles to show sufficient distinctiveness to rise above the welter of pop releases."